-Complete the UofSC Aiken School of Education Internship Application within two weeks of advisement, one year prior to internship (see date chart above).
+Complete the USC Aiken School of Education Internship Application within two weeks of advisement, one year before the internship (see date chart above).

 STEP 2 of 3:

 Register a New Users account at the South Carolina Department of Education Certification Application Technology Services (CATS) portal.
-Complete the Student Teaching Application AND pay the application fee (SCDOE processing fee $105.00), within two weeks of advisement, one year prior to internship (see date chart above).
+Complete the Student Teaching Application AND pay the application fee (SCDOE processing fee $105.00) within two weeks of advisement, one year before internship (see date chart above).